FedCVT: Semi-supervised Vertical Federated Learning with Cross-view Training: Abstract

 \section{Abstract}

-Federated learning allows many parties to collaboratively build a model without exposing data.
-Particularly, vertical federated learning (VFL) enables parties to build a robust shared machine learning model based upon distributed features about the same samples.
-However, VFL requires all parties to share a sufficient amount of overlapping samples.
-In reality, the set of overlapping samples may be small, leaving the majority of the non-overlapping data unutilized.
-In this paper, we propose Federated Multi-View Training (FedMVT), a semi-supervised learning approach that improves the performance of VFL with limited overlapping samples.
-FedMVT estimates representations for missing features and predicts pseudo-labels for unlabeled samples to expand training set, and trains three classifiers jointly based upon different views of the input to improve model's representation learning.
-FedMVT does not require parties to share their original data and model parameters, thus preserving data privacy.
-We conduct experiments on the NUS-WIDE and the CIFAR10.
-The experimental results demonstrate that FedMVT significantly outperforms vanilla VFL that only utilizes overlapping samples, and improves the performance of the local model in the party that owns labels.
+Federated learning allows multiple parties to build machine learning models collaboratively without exposing data.
+In particular, vertical federated learning (VFL) enables participating parties to build a joint machine learning model based upon distributed features of aligned samples.
+However, VFL requires all parties to share a sufficient amount of aligned samples.
+In reality, the set of aligned samples may be small, leaving the majority of the non-aligned data unused.
+In this paper, we propose Federated Cross-View Training (FedCVT), a semi-supervised learning approach that improves the performance of the VFL model with limited aligned samples.
+More specifically, FedCVT estimates representations for missing features, predicts pseudo-labels for unlabeled samples to expand the training set, and trains three classifiers jointly based upon different views of the expanded training set to improve the VFL model's performance.
+FedCVT does not require parties to share their original data and model parameters, thus preserving data privacy.
+We conduct experiments on NUS-WIDE, Vehicle, and CIFAR10 datasets.
+The experimental results demonstrate that FedCVT significantly outperforms vanilla VFL that only utilizes aligned samples.
+Finally, we perform ablation studies to investigate the contribution of each component of FedCVT to the performance of FedCVT.